Itasca in winter

 "I was a totally clumsy klutz, and then I was flying,'' she marveled.
 "This is a unique experience for anyone, even if they're not from Florida.''

-She was the first person to write in the brand-new guest book: "What a cold and refreshing change from Florida!''
+In the guest book, she wrote, "What a cold and refreshing change from Florida!''

 In Itasca, winter is everything it's cracked up to be.